nodejs/node/doc/contributing/advocacy-ambassador-program.md

   the gift of their time.
-* While volunteers work to do the right thing for the community, the project does not owe anybody anything and does not tolerate abusive or demanding language in issues, discussionis or PRs.
-A respectful diaglog will maximize the chances of the outcome you desire.
+* While volunteers work to do the right thing for the community, the project does not owe anybody anything and does not tolerate abusive or demanding language in issues, discussions or PRs.
+A respectful dialog will maximize the chances of the outcome you desire.
 * If you depend on timely support or an SLA, contract with a company that provides paid support and will prioritize your issues.